Ryno2390/Co-Lab/README.md

 5. Query Pinecone using the sub-task embedding to find the most semantically similar *fixed specialist* Sub-AI embedding(s), potentially filtering by metadata (e.g., `status='active'`).
 6. Evaluate the similarity score against a confidence threshold to decide whether to route to a fixed specialist or trigger the dynamic instance fallback (see Section 4).
 7. Dispatch the sub-task `instruction` to the identified fixed specialist or the dynamically configured instance.

+### 1.1 Enhanced Routing with Task Categorization (Transformer Squared - Pass 1)

+To further refine the routing process and enable more specialized execution, the system incorporates the first pass of the Transformer Squared methodology.

+*   **Task Identification:** Before the final routing decision (Step 6 & 7 above), the `core_ai/routing.py` module analyzes the sub-task instruction using an LLM prompt.
+*   **Categorization:** This analysis determines a specific `task_category` (e.g., 'code_generation', 'summarization', 'data_query').
+*   **Routing Decision Update:** The identified `task_category` is added to the `RoutingDecision` object alongside the potential target Sub-AI.
+*   **Purpose:** This category provides crucial context for the second pass (Model Adaptation), particularly when routing to dynamic instances, allowing for tailored model adjustments before execution (See Section 4.2).

 ## 2. Sub-AI Description Management
 Effective semantic routing relies on high-quality representations of Sub-AI capabilities stored in the vector database.
 This primarily applies to the *fixed specialist* Sub-AIs in the Hybrid model.
 *   **Description Content:** Each fixed specialist Sub-AI requires a clear, natural language description covering its purpose, key capabilities/tasks, domain keywords, and optionally inputs/outputs/limitations.